Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting the Logs of Unlocking and Locking SwitchBot Lock Suddenly Stopped Updating
+### Troubleshooting the Logs of Unlocking and Locking SwitchBot Lock Pro Suddenly Stopped Updating

 Thank you for reporting this issue.
 We apologize for any inconvenience caused.